South Korea's return to normal interrupted by uptick in coronavirus cases

 Since then, with the swift implementation of nonpharmaceutical initiatives, like refraining from handshakes and diligently wearing masks, South Korea significantly reduced its number of daily cases from a peak of 909 in late February to as low as 76 and 64 in mid-March.

-Despite this general decline, 125 new cases were reported last Monday — a slight increase from the previous day, at 78.
+Despite the general decline, 125 new cases were reported last Monday — a slight increase from the previous day, at 78.
 The new stats also showed a rising death toll.

 Local infection clusters have continued to set South Koreans on edge as case numbers fluctuate.

-With these slight upticks, , it’s clear that South Korea hasn’t fully contained the virus yet.
-But local clusters aren’t the only problem.
+With the slight upticks, it's clear that South Korea hasn't fully contained the virus yet.
+But local clusters aren't the only problem.

 South Korea is simultaneously coping with an influx of travelers from Europe and the U.S., which has resulted in more than 518 imported cases.